-A high demand for BIM services is creating the entry for many new and young BIM providers.
+The high demand for BIM services is creating an entry for many new and young BIM providers.
 Although these new BIM providers are highly motivated they lack experience and know-how.
 We spoke with several of our clients and came up with five quick tips on how to choose a BIM provider.
-If you decide to outsource BIM work we recommend following the tips below to avoid serious problems.
+If you decide to outsource BIM work we recommend following the tips below to avoid serious problems:

 1. Check specific experience

 It is not only recommendable to find out how long the potential BIM provider has been in business, but also how long they have been providing the specific services you are requiring.

-First check their portfolio and go into detail on what type of services they have provided for those projects and its claims.
-For example, if you are a subcontractor looking for someone to help you with BIM co-ordination requirements, a provider that only possesses “BIM design” experience is not appropriate.
+First, check their portfolio and go into detail on what type of services they have provided for those projects and their claims.
+For example, if you are a subcontractor looking for someone to help you with BIM coordination requirements, a provider that only possesses “BIM design” experience is not appropriate.
 It is necessary to have a provider possessing “BIM construction” experience.

 Everybody will probably claim 3D, 4D, 5D, 6D….XD.
 The reality is very few possess real lifecycle experience.
-So, ask for a specific scope of works on those past experiences your prospect providers have had.
+So, ask for a specific scope of work on those past experiences your prospect providers have had.

 2. Ask for references

-Everyone can claim “we focus on quality” and “we provide the best service”, but just like when you hire an employee where their experience can always look fantastic, you need to check the facts.
-There is nothing like talking with someone that has already gone through the experience of working with such firm or individual.
+Everyone can claim “we focus on quality” and “we provide the best service”, but just like when you hire an employee where experience can always look fantastic, you need to check the facts.
+There is nothing like talking with someone that has already gone through the experience of working with such a firm or individual.

 When referring to such references, question specifically about “weaknesses”.
-One thing is producing a quality As-Built Model, another very different skill is producing BIM coordination for a sub-contractor, and another is providing a FM data-rich BIM model etc. It is also recommendable to raise the question of work quality, and how knowledgeable and how responsive the provider is.
+One thing is producing a quality As-Built Model, another very different skill is producing BIM coordination for a sub-contractor, and another is providing an FM data-rich BIM model, etc. It is also recommendable to raise the question of work quality, and how knowledgeable and how responsive the provider is.

 3. Don’t confuse “low hourly rate” with your real cost